ShijiZ/cs222-fall20-team-10/report/project4.md

 ### 3. Filter
 - Describe how your filter works (especially, how you check the condition.)

-  We iterate through the table and every time we get a tuple, we extract the attribute value to be compared, compare it with filter's compare key.
-If it satisfies the filter condition, we output this tuple.
+  Iterate through the table and every time a tuple is obtained, the attribute value to be compared is extracted, and compared with the filter's compare key.
+If it satisfies the filter condition, this tuple is returned as output.

 ### 4. Project
 - Describe how your project works.

-  We iterate through the table and every time we get a tuple, we extract the attributes to be projected, generate a new tuple with these attributes, then out put the new tuple.
+  Iterate through the table and every time a tuple is obtained, the attributes to be projected are extracted, and a new tuple with these attributes is generated.
+Then the new tuple is returned as output.

 ### 5. Block Nested Loop Join